What is couples therapy?

 Weekly Therapy

 Couples meet with me weekly, or every other week, for sessions that last 75-minutes long.
 Length of treatment can vary for each couple.
 I have worked with some couples for only a few sessions and other couples for years.
 The amount of time you spend in couples therapy all depends on the treatment goals we establish at the outset of therapy.
-Please know that I am only offering tele-health services at this time.
+Please know that I am only offering tele-health services for weekly/bi-weekly therapy at this time.

 Intensives